kopia/kopia/site/content/docs/Repositories/_index.md

 In addition, Kopia can connect to a [Kopia Repository Server](/docs/repository-server/) that acts as a proxy for the storage backend.

+Many storage providers offer products with a variety of "tiers" suitable for different use cases.
+Choosing appropriate storage tiers may result in lower costs depending on, for example, how frequently data needs to be retrieved.
+See [Storage Tiers](/docs/advanced/storage-tiers/) for further details.

 ## Google Cloud Storage

 Google Cloud Storage is a globally unified, scalable, and highly durable object storage for developers and enterprises.